red-eagle131/Gym_web-Basic/README.md

 # Gym Website
-My First Website without using any CSS OR JS
+My First Website without using any CSS or JS